|

 Lovachevsky is my favorite mathematician in Non-Euclidean Geometry.

-Martin Schecter at UCI taught me how to think mathematically.
+Martin Schecter taught me how to think mathematically.

 Mathematical Logic is what I did well at school, but didn't make a living out of it at all.